Viktor Chechevatov: Military service for the USSR

 Chechevatov started his military career in Belarusian Military District where he served until 1982.
+In 1982 he took command of the 45th Guards Tank Training Division.
 Since 1984 he was a commander of the 3rd Combined Arms Army (Group of Soviet Forces in Germany) based in the German Democratic Republic.
 In 1987–1989 Chechevatov was appointed as a chief of staff in Central Asia Military District.

 In 1989–1992 he served in the Ukrainian SSR at first as a first deputy commander of Carpathian Military District and in 1991–1992 as a commander of Kyiv Military District.
 In 1991, while in Kyiv, he actively supported the State Committee on the State of Emergency, because of which was suspended from command.
 In January 1992 for refusal to accept oath of allegiance to Ukrainian people, Chechevatov was removed from command and has requested to be transferred to Russia.
 At the same time the Union of Military Officers of Ukraine not groundlessly raised an issue of corruption in Kyiv Military District against Chechevatov and the General Presecutor's Office of Ukraine instigated a criminal proceeding against former Soviet general.